 Every town has its mysteries, its ghost stories, its haunted places.
 Even the town of Valley Center lays claim to a popular haunt.
 Back in my high school days, we would go out there to drink and to try to summon the ghost of Theorosa.
-We never really saw anything ghostly, no matter how much we would drink.
+We never really saw anything ghostly, no matter how much we drank.
 It was more about the experience.

-I know now, the current bridge is not even the original one.
+I know, the current bridge is not even the original one.
 The first one burned down in 1974 and then burned down again.
 The current bridge was built in 1991 so cars can continue to cross Jester Creek.
 There are a number of stories about the ghost, but the main one I have heard over the years goes something like this:

 A young Native American woman gives birth to an illegitimate baby with a white man.
 To hide her shame, she throws the baby into the creek, drowning it.
 At that point she is so overwhelmed by grief, she drowns herself too.

 Legend has it that the mother’s ghost still roams the area crying out, “Theorosa,” forever searching for her lost child.

 This is where it gets interesting.
 If you stand on the bridge and call out, “I’m Theorosa.”
 The mother’s ghost attacks and throws the person into the creek.

 Add to the mystery rumors of strange lights, a ghostly figure of a woman and sounds of a baby crying, the bridge has its share of visitors.
 Visitors that appear to be mostly teenagers with spray paint if you look closely at the pictures.

 A number of articles have been written about the story, but most believe it to be an urban legend as no real evidence of a Theorosa exists in Kansas during the 1800’s.